 Summary: (18/20) companies agree to capture something in 38.321 for HARQ process handling for MCCH/MTCH.
 It is common understanding, the MCCH and MTCH is deliveried via beam sweeping and there is similar repetion like OSI.
 It is also true that pdsch-AggregationFactor is also used for MTCH, not MCCH.
 So the concern from Samsung is valid and the changes is proposed as:

+1> if the HARQ process is associated with a transmission indicated with a MCCH-RNTI for MBS broadcast, and this is the first received transmission for the TB according to the MCCH schedule indicated by RRC; or

+1> if the HARQ process is associated with a transmission indicated with a G-RNTI for MBS broadcast, and this is the first received transmission for the TB according to the MTCH schedule indicated by RRC or according to the scheduling indicated by DCI as specified in TS 38.214 [7]; or

 Proposal 10: (18/20) The text about new tranmision or retransmission handling for HARQ process of MCCH/MTCH reception is captured in 38.321.
 The following text can be as baseline for phase 2 discussion:

+1> if the HARQ process is associated with a transmission indicated with a MCCH-RNTI for MBS broadcast, and this is the first received transmission for the TB according to the MCCH schedule indicated by RRC; or

+1> if the HARQ process is associated with a transmission indicated with a G-RNTI for MBS broadcast, and this is the first received transmission for the TB according to the MTCH schedule indicated by RRC or according to the scheduling indicated by DCI as specified in TS 38.214 [7]; or

 In [R2-2205437], company proposed MCCH should be readily identified with the MCCH-RNTI and be delivered to upper layers due to no multiplexing for MCCH and proposed the following text: